majgis/change-log/README.md

 ### Major

 ### Minor
-- Addded a new feature
+- Added a new feature

 ### Patch